-Up until now, we have updated all of you on our major milestones but we have not had the opportunity to share with you the stories of the people and ideas behind our projects.
-So, we have dedicated this blog post to the origin story of the Wiikwemkoong Greenhouse for Change (for details of the project see here).
+Up until now, we have updated all of you on our major milestones, but we have not had the opportunity to share with you the stories of the people and ideas behind our projects.
+We have therefore dedicated this blog post to the origin story of the Wiikwemkoong Greenhouse for Change (for details of the project see here).

 It began with a conversation in May 2017 between Evan and a contractor.
 Evan recalls this pivotal moment:

 “I originally connected with a solar contractor who had completed a project in the community.
 After giving her one of the original Focus Forward pitches, I imagine the contractor must have thought “I just might know two people who could be crazy enough to hear you out.”
 In the end, she sent out a connecting email between myself and Jocelyn and Christianna from the Wiikwemkoong Development Commission and I guess they were crazy enough because they agreed to a phone call” -Evan Veryard, Founder FFFIY

 Evan originally intended a quick, initial conversation about how Focus Forward was interested in developing a community project that youth can help build.
 He expected this conversation to last 20 minutes, at most, and then to leave Jocelyn and Christianna with some time to consider what could work well within the community.
 He was wrong.
 Two hours later, Jocelyn and Christianna were still detailing their ideas and sharing the initiatives already happening in the Wiikwemkoong community.
 For example, 80 raised garden beds constructed over the past few summers, agricultural workshops, and a new food share program that was set to start in August 2017.
 It was an inspiring phone call that was the start of a special partnership.
 As well, these creative projects already underway in Wiikwemkoong made it clear that the greenhouse Jocelyn and Christianna were suggesting would really complement the community goals.